archmangler/t-agent/README.md

-# Building a Basic Local AI Agent in Python: A nnon-interactive, text-basedCourse
+# T-Agent v0.0.1: Building a Basic Local AI Agent in Python: A non-interactive, text-based course to get you started writing agents

 ## Introduction